 “Saving the environment is important and all, but I probably come here more in knowing that I’m going to get a dollar off,” says Patton, 27, a cancer researcher at Arizona State University.
-Two friends who came on the afternoon coffee run nod as they hold the cups that they, too, brought along.
+Two friends who came on the afternoon coffee run nod in assent as they hold the cups that they, too, brought along.

 Just as noteworthy as what they’re carrying is what they are not: the disposable Starbucks cup, an icon in a world where the word is overused.

-By 2030, Starbucks wants to move away from disposable cups, which represent big portions of the company’s overall waste and greenhouse gas emissions.
+By 2030, Starbucks wants to move away completely from disposable cups, which represent big portions of the company’s overall waste and greenhouse gas emissions.

 “Our vision for the cup of the future — and our Holy Grail, if you will — is that the cup still has the iconic symbol on it,” says Michael Kobori, head of sustainability at Starbucks.
 “It’s just as a reusable cup.”

 But as the largest coffee company in the world, with more than 37,000 stores in 86 countries and revenues of $32 billion last year, Starbucks could force change across the industry.
-At the same time, failure to adapt and lead could hurt the coffee giant in customers' eyes.

 At the Arizona State store, if customers don’t bring their own cup, they are given a reusable plastic one with a Starbucks logo.
 If they bring it back, they get $1 off, just like customers who bring their own.
 And if they don’t want to hold onto it?
 There are bins around campus, and the cups are washed by the university — part of a partnership with Starbucks — and returned to the store.

-"If it passes tests with baristas, then we would put it in the stores,” says Kyle Walker, a packaging engineer on Starbucks' research and development team.
+Then, “if it passes tests with baristas, then we would put it in the stores,” says Kyle Walker, a packaging engineer on Starbucks’ research and development team.

-That's because no matter the tests or technological innovations, there are limits to how much waste can be reduced with disposable paper and plastic cups.
+Eventually, the goal is to get rid of single-use cups.
+That’s because no matter the tests or technological innovations, there are limits to how much waste can be reduced with disposable paper and plastic cups.
 Long-term reductions in waste will come from reusable cups.

 “Nobody,” she says, “has complained and said they wanted a single-use cup.”